Things to Do in West Palm Beach – Top 10 List

 1. Favorite Outdoor Activity

-Enjoy the West Palm Beach waterfront and cross the bridge to the Lake Trail on Palm Beach.
-Palm Beach Segway Tours will take you there or walk or rent a bike.
-COVID-19 update: bikes are prohibited on the Lake Trail from 9 am – 4 pm.
+Enjoy the West Palm Beach waterfront and cross the bridge to the Lake Trail on Palm Beach…perfect for walking or biking.

 2. Favorite Way to Get Wet

-The West Palm Beach Visitor’s Center rents kayaks, jet skis and paddle boards.
+Visit Palm Beach rents kayaks, jet skis and paddle boards.
 It’s your chance to discover little islands and gawk at some fabulous homes!
 They also offer Catamaran Sunset Cruises, Happy Hour Cruises and Cruises to Peanut Island for snorkeling.
-100 N. Clematis Street, West Palm Beach

 3. Favorite Tour

 A West Palm Beach Food Tour…of course!
 Experience the tour that Trip Advisor named a “Top 10 Tour Experience in the United States.”
 Taste and learn about West Palm Beach one delicious and unforgettable bite at a time.
 Local foods, local restaurants, local stories, local sites.
 Get your vacation off to a tasty start and discover the best restaurants; buy tickets and save $5 with discount code: delicious.
-COVID-19 update: private tours only.
-Call 561-331-1158 to inquire.
+COVID-19 update: Tours limited to 8 guests to allow for social distancing.
+Private tours also available, call 561-331-1158 to inquire.

 4. Favorite Downtown Event